UltraEngine/Documentation/CPP/Entity_SetElasticity.md

 # Entity::SetElasticity

-This methods sets the elasticity of the entity.
+This method sets the elasticity or "bounciness" of the entity.

 ## Syntax